nialljmiller/nialljmiller/README.md

 - Built a weather station & greenhouse bot powered by RNNs.
 - Designed and deployed a LAMP-based data collection server.
-- Taught 20+ MSc and PhD students in AI, astrophysics, and data science.

 ---